 Financial returns: There should be a statement of the society’s policies regarding interest on share capital, dividends on transactions (if relevant), together with any forecasts for future interest and dividend rates, if relevant.

-Track record: The offer document should summarise the track record of the society, its board and senior managers (if any).
-It should also identify any personal interests board members may have in the offer, and explain what actions have been taken to address potential conflicts of interest.
-If the offer is made by an established society, it should include a summary of the previous three years of trading and its current financial position, along with links to its full annual reports for the same years, including any social performance data (see Section 4.5.9).
+Track record: The offer document should summarise the track record of the society, its management committee and senior managers (if any).
+It should also identify any personal interests the management committee members may have in the offer, and explain what actions have been taken to address potential conflicts of interest.
+If the offer is made by an established society, it should include a summary of the previous three years of trading and its current financial position, along with access to its full annual reports for the same years, including any social performance data (see Section 4.5.9).